 - Eat bitter and spicy foods, such as those containing turmeric (curries), cayenne peppers, green chilies, olives, figs, garlic, and ginger.

-- Eat more dark leafy greens (such as spinach and kale) and sea vegetables.
+- Eat more dark leafy greens (spinach and kale) and sea vegetables.

 - Avoid refined foods, such as white breads, pastas, and especially sugar.